Interested candidates may apply once a year starting October 15.

-Prior to submitting an application packet, the potential applicant must meet training requirements as specified: 3 years work experience with a minimum of 6000 hours in the field of veterinary medicine as a credentialed veterinary technician with 2000 of these hours in the practice of veterinary dentistry within two years prior to applying.
-Candidates must have access and the ability to take intraoral dental x-rays at a location where they acquire their submitted case logs and reports.
+In addition to credentialing in the state in which they practice, the potential applicant must meet training requirements as specified: 3 years work experience with a minimum of 6000 hours in the field of veterinary medicine as a credentialed veterinary technician with 2000 of those hours in the practice of veterinary dentistry within the two years prior to applying.
+Candidates must have access to and the ability to take intraoral dental radiographs at a location where they acquire their submitted case logs and reports.
 Upon acceptance into the two-year AVDT mentorship program, the applicant must commit to a minimum of 4000 hours practicing veterinary technology with 3000 of these hours spent in veterinary dentistry.
-The applicant does not have to work for a veterinary dental specialist to be able to earn their VTS (Dentistry) designation, but they do need to obtain access to advanced dental procedures to fulfill the requirements.
+The applicant does not have to work for a veterinary dental specialist to be able to earn their VTS (Dentistry) designation, but they do need to obtain access to all advanced dental procedures to fulfill the requirements.

-Once the application is accepted, the applicant will receive a credentials packet with information on the required case logs, case reports, CE requirements, and all other necessary requirements.
+Once the application is accepted, the applicant (now referred to as a mentee) will receive a credentials packet with information on the required case logs, case reports, CE requirements, and all other necessary requirements.
 Notice of acceptance will be issued within 30 days.
-The packet will also contain all the current information required for the credentials packet to be submitted for review.
-The Credentials Chair will communicate with tracking veterinary technicians and their mentors throughout the process and can be contacted with any questions.
-The credentialing process takes approximately 2 years.
-Please see Credentialing Process tab for more detailed information on the credentialing portion.
+The packet will also contain the current information required for the credentials packet to be submitted for review.
+The Credentials Chair will communicate with tracking mentee and their mentors throughout the process and can be contacted with any questions.
+The credentialing process takes 2 years.
+Please see the Credentialing Process tab for more detailed information on the credentialing portion.

-After the credentials packet is accepted, the applicant is then known as a candidate and will be eligible to sit for the exam, which is held yearly.
-The exam is a two-part exam that will evaluate all aspects of being a VTS (Dentistry).
-Please see The Exam tab for more detailed information on the exam portion.
+After the credentials packet is accepted, the applicant is then referred to as a candidate and will be eligible to sit for the written exam.
+After passing the written exam, the candidate will be eligible to sit for the practical exam which is held annually at the Veterinary Dental Forum.
+The Credentialing exam will evaluate all aspects of veterinary dentistry.
+Please see the Exam tab on our website for more detailed information on the exam process.